-Immediately upon taking office, the new governor is expected to be a master of the intricacies of state government.
+Immediately upon taking office, the new governor is expected to be a master of the intricacies of state government programs and operations.
 In the first press conference, he or she may be asked to expound on any one of several complicated state issues.
 Issues working groups can provide an early-warning system of what those issues may be.